wtbu-radio/WTBU-Site/_posts/2018-02-26-x-ambassadors-house-of-blues-0218.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Katie Evans
-  first_name: Olivia
+  first_name: Katie
-  last_name: Gehrke
+  last_name: Evans
 image:
   src: /assets/unnamed-2-636x424.jpg
   alt: post lead image
 ---
 After a spending time working on new music, X Ambassadors have returned to the touring world by kicking off a short February tour.
 They performed a sold out show at the House of Blues in Boston on Feb.
 18.

 Minnesota-based indie rock duo Now, Now opened the show.
 The band is made up of longtime friends Cacie Dalager (vocals/guitar) and Bradley Hale (drums).
 Despite being sick, Dalager entertained the audience with a high energy performance and strong vocals.
 The band performed a collection of upbeat rock songs.
 After instructing the crowd to dance, Dalager introduced their newly released single “SGL.”
 The audience appeared to enjoy their set, but seemed ready for the main act of the night.